|Facility:||St. Joseph Regional Health Center (Bryan)|

 - Meeting/In-service Attendance:Attends in-services, workshops, and reads current journals to keep abreast of new developments in the medical and nursing fields.
 Attends 6 unit meetings per year, all mandatory in-services, and completes annual competencies.
 Attends other meetings as designated by Director.

-- Patient Care: Notifies M.D. of life-threatening arrhythmias and changes and notes physician response.
-Starts and maintains IV titrated infusions and ensures correct dosage for patient's weight.
-Monitors epicardial pacer wires to ensure they are coiled and enclosed in a needle cap and put under tegaderm on the chest.
+- Patient Care: Notifies M.D. of life-threatening arrhythmias and neurological changes and notes physician response.
+Starts and maintains IV titrated infusions and ensures correct dosage for patient’s weight.
 Understands proper and safe operation of equipment on unit (Telemetry monitors, O2, suction equipment, and external pacemakers).
 Assists physicians with procedures as indicated.

 - Performs other duties as assigned to meet the organization`s needs.